AEFeinstein/Super-2024-Swadge-FW/README.md

 >
 > Sometimes `install.ps1`, which is also called in that script, can be a bit finicky and not install everything it's supposed to.
 If it doesn't create a `~/.espressif/python_env` folder, try running it again.
 And again.
 And again.
 As a last resort you can try editing `install.ps1` and swap the `"Setting up Python environment"` and `"Installing ESP-IDF tools"` sections to set up the Python environment first.

+### Troubleshooting
+Reread the Get Started Guide, then google your issue, then ask me about it either in a Github issue or the Slack channel.
+All troubleshooting issues should be written down here for posterity.

+If VSCode isn't finding IDF symbols, try running the export.ps1 script from a terminal, then launching code from that same session.

+### Tips
+To add more source files, they either need to be in the main folder, and added to the CMakeLists.txt file there, or in a subdirectory of the components folder with it's own CMakeLists.txt.
+The folder names are specific.
+You can read up on the Build System if you're curious.

+There are a lot of example projects in the IDF that are worth looking at.